Kurt Tanzer: Career

 On 30 July 1942, the Soviet Kalinin Front launched the First Rzhev–Sychyovka Offensive Operation with the objective to crush the Rzhev salient held by the 9th Army.
 Tanzer claimed his first aerial victory on 2 August 1942 over an Ilyushin Il-2 ground attack aircraft west of Rzhev.

 Tanzer achieved his 35th victory on 5 May 1943.
 On 6 May, Soviet Ilyushin Il-2 attacked the airfield where Tanzer was stationed.
 He managed to scramble and destroyed two Ilyushin Il-2.
 Despite being wounded, he continued attacking the raiding Soviet aircraft and shot down two more aircraft.
 After further intense battle, Tanzer landed his heavily damaged Focke-Wulf Fw 190 A-7 (Werknummer 7161—factory number).
 Tanzer's right hand was seriously injured and he suffered from heavy blood loss.
 For this action, he was mentioned in the Honour Roll of the Luftwaffe (Ehrenblatt der Luftwaffe) and was nominated for the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes).

 Following a period of convalescence, Tanzer returned to JG 51 and was assigned to the Stabsstaffel (headquarters unit) on 4 November.
+(Note: In early October 1942, II.
+Gruppe of JG 51 had been withdrawn from the Eastern Front and sent to Jesau, near present-day Bagrationovsk, to Heiligenbeil, present-day Mamonovo, to be reequipped with the Focke-Wulf Fw 190 A. While undergoing training on this aircraft, the Gruppe received orders on 4 November to transfer to the Mediterranean theatre flying the Messerschmitt Bf 109 again.
+6. Staffel had been exempt from this order, was detached from II.
+Gruppe, and continued its training on the Fw 190.
+In late November, 6.
+Staffel was renamed to Stabsstaffel (headquarters squadron) of JG 51.
+Alternatively, the Stabsstaffel was also referred to as Geschwaderstabsstaffel z.b.V., roughly translating to fighter wing squadron for special deployment'.
+The abbreviation z. b.
+V. is German and stands for zur besonderen Verwendung (for special deployment).)
 He received the Knight's Cross on 5 December 1943 for 35 victories.
 With the Stabsstaffel, he flew a number of ground attack missions and increased the number of his aerial victories.
 In June 1944, Tanzer accompanied Karl-Gottfried Nordmann to the staff of Jagdfliegerführer 6.
 He achieved his 100th victory in the same month in 1944 while serving with this formation.
 He was the 81st Luftwaffe pilot to achieve the century mark.
 He was then transferred to the staff of Jagdfliegerführer in East Prussia on 1 September 1944.
 Tanzer was transferred to 13.
 Staffel of JG 51 on 10 February 1945 and was appointed Staffelkapitän of the unit on 12 April, taking over command from Leutnant Engel who had briefly led the Staffel after its former commander Oberleutnant Peter Kalden had been taken prisoner of war.